apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/browser_devtools.md

 In this lesson, we learned the absolute basics of interaction with a page using the DevTools.
 In the [next lesson](./using_devtools.md), you will learn how to extract data from it.
 We will extract data about the on-sale products on the [Warehouse store](https://warehouse-theme-metal.myshopify.com).

 It isn't a real store, but a full-featured demo of a Shopify online store.
-And that is just perfect for our purposes.
+And that is perfect for our purposes.
 Shopify is one of the largest e-commerce platforms in the world, and it uses all the latest technologies that a real e-commerce web application would use.
 Learning to scrape a Shopify store is useful, because you can immediately apply the learnings to millions of websites.